News & Events

 Lori Campbell-Tanner, a senior lecturer and advisor in the literature program, designed the popular course, Harry Potter: Blood, Power, Culture, in 2012.
 Based on the bestselling fantasy series by J.K.
 Rowling, the course regularly attracts 50 students or more—and becomes increasingly relevant every year.

-Professor Zach Horton won a Year of Creativity grant to support his project of reverse engineering the first video game console, the 1972 "Odyssey," with the assistance of undergraduates working in Pitt's Vibrant Media Lab.
+Professor Zach Horton is reverse engineering the first video game console, the 1972 "Odyssey," with the assistance of undergraduates working in Pitt's Vibrant Media Lab.

 Working with faculty members in English and Nursing, Emma Wolinsky presents the podcast "Remains to be Seen," which examines bodies healthy and ill, living and dead, fictional and factual.
 Wolinsky is a pre-med student and Honors College Brackenridge Fellow who brings a unique perspective to this crossroads of the health professions and the humanities.

-Geoff Glover was selected as one of three winners of this year's prestigious Bellet teaching award.
+Geoff Glover was selected as a winner of this year's prestigious Bellet teaching award.
 Glover, who teaches popular literature classes like Introduction to Science Fiction, called the award...

 On the site of the Civil War’s worst single day of civilian casualties — Arsenal Park in Lawrenceville, where a munitions factory exploded on Sept.
 17, 1862.